dawe/schist/README.md

 ```

 ### Saving objects
-scNSBM allows to return the `NestedBlockState` object in `adata.uns['nsbm']['state']` slot.
+`schist` allows to return the `NestedBlockState` object in `adata.uns['nsbm']['state']` slot.
 Unfortunately, this object cannot be dumped into `.h5ad` files by the `sc.write()` function.
 If you returned the state, e.g. for debugging, you should pop it out from your dataset before writing:

 ```python
 state = adata.uns['nsbm'].pop('state')